-Virus in Italy affects Olympic meetings, soccer games
+Italian soccer could be played without fans because of virus

-ROME (AP) — The first board meeting for the Milan-Cortina Olympics was changed to a video conference Monday as authorities sought to contain a spreading virus that has made northern Italy the focal point of the outbreak in Europe.
+ROME (AP) — The Italian government is moving toward having soccer matches played behind closed doors in affected areas as authorities try to contain a spreading virus that has made northern Italy the focal point of the outbreak in Europe.

-Instead of meeting in Milan, members of the newly created board of directors for the 2026 Games were calling in from their respective offices in the Lombardy and Veneto regions, the areas hardest hit by the virus, the Italian Olympic Committee said.
+Thursday’s Europa League match at San Siro between Inter Milan and Ludogorets was the first to be confirmed as going ahead in an empty stadium, with the Italian club releasing a statement on Monday night.

-Meanwhile, sports authorities were holding emergency meetings to decide when — and if — games in Italy’s top soccer league could be held behind closed doors next weekend.
+Bulgarian side Ludogorets added that UEFA has said it is monitoring the situation and will react immediately if anything changes.

 “Playing all sports behind closed doors for the next week could be possible, because then fans can more easily stay at home,” said Maurizio Casasco, the president of the Italian federation for sports physicians.
 “But the clubs have to be in agreement.